AusDTO/gov-au-content-guide/guides/_posts/2016-05-05-pre-writing-checklist.md

 ---
 title: "Pre-writing checklist"
-abstract: A list to consider before writing at all
+abstract: "A list to consider before writing at all"
-layout: "guide-page"
+layout: collection-index
 published: true
 ---